JuliusHuizing/AFC/README.md

 - [ ] Extract arima model declaration from AFCS.ipynb
 - [ ] Evaluate arima model in dedicated notebook (extract evaluation logic from AFCS.ipynb)

-- [ ]  Extract TBat model declaration from AFCS.ipynb
+- [ ]  Extract TBATS model declaration from AFCS.ipynb
-- [ ] Evaluate TBAt modelin dedicated notebook (extract evaluation logic from AFCS.ipynb)
+- [ ] Evaluate TBATS model in dedicated notebook (extract evaluation logic from AFCS.ipynb)

 - [ ] Extract Exploratoray Data Analysis from AFCS.ipynb and make plots in separate notebook.
 - [ ] Try out more models (with dedicated .py and .ipynb files for model declarations and perfomance evaluationr respectively)